 Post a task with your price in mind, then get offers.

 It's free and takes only a minute.

 See how it works

-Has the paint on your car faded due to everyday wear and tear?
-Before deciding to get your car resprayed, it is best to inspect its condition.
-Spontaneity isn't practical here because car respraying is a costly process.
-If you're unsure about prepping a car for paint, here's what you need to know:
+Has the paint on your vehicle faded as a result of everyday exposure to the elements?
+Before getting your car resprayed, check its condition.
+Spontaneity isn't practical here because car respraying is a costly endeavor.
+If you're unsure about how to prep a vehicle for paint, here's what you need to know:

 Signs that your car needs respraying